junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Eliminating Limits to Justice for Child Sex Abuse Victims Act of 20212022”.
+This Act may be cited as the “Eliminating Limits to Justice for Child Sex Abuse Victims Act of 2022”.

 ## § 2.
 Elimination of the statute of limitations

 Section 2255 of title 18, United States Code, is amended by striking subsection (b) and inserting the following:

-> - **(b)** *Statute of limitations* There shall be no time limit for the filing of anya complaint commencing an action commenced under this section.
+> - **(b)** *Statute of limitations* There shall be no time limit for the filing of a complaint commencing an action under this section.

 ## § 3.
 Effective date; applicability